I CAN’T HELP IT if I’m afraid of everything!

 c.
 Interpersonal difficulties

-• Avoiding other people, feeling empty & emotionally disconnected
+• Avoid other people, feel empty & emotionally disconnected

 d.
 Problematic emotional responses